aerix-nl/nota/README.md

 Nota allows you to focus your time on the design and implementation of your template and writing it's logic by providing you a framework for fast previewing and debugging in the web browser, and the modern webdevelopment conveniences of writing in CoffeeScript and SASS on Backbone.js, Underscore.js and the likes.

 ## Setup
-Due to kinks (see known problems) in the depencencies that are still being worked out, Nota is a bit picky on it's environment and dependencies.
+Due to kinks (see [Known problems](https://github.com/FelixAkk/nota/tree/refactor-felix#known-problems)) in the depencencies that are still being worked out, Nota is a bit picky on it's environment and dependencies.
 We recommend running Nota in a virtual environment, and this is easy with [Vagrant](http://www.vagrantup.com).
 This also prevents machine pollution and isolates conflict.
 So for your convenience, we have included a Vagrant machine specification, but you can also install is as usual directly on your machine.

 Fancy virtual setup using Vagrant: